Marker F10 Tour

 With durable Marker Tour F10 randonee bindings you can spend the morning riding the lifts and come afternoon skin the backcountry in search of fresh lines.

-Marker entered the AT binding world with the, heavyweight contender, Duke; with the Tour F10 they have entered the ring with a bantam weight fighter.
-It has all the downhill performance one would expect from Marker, but coming in with less weight and height than a Fritschi Freeride Pro.
-The new toe and heel sit atop a smooth-flexing frame design which features a new, glove friendly release lever that puts the binding in touring mode The new toe features a height-adjustable gliding AFD designed specifically for AT boot soles, while also compatible with alpine boots A weight-saving 'hollow' axle forms the pivot point in the heel.
-Its design is light weight, compact, and easy to step into, while the spring focuses energy directly toward the heel of the boot for optimum skiing performance Stand height for both models is 34mm Touring mode positions the bindings 40mm back of the ski mode for a more balanced stepping motion and makes kick turning on steep slopes easier Comes with 90mm brake.
-Brake can be removed easily for lighter weight 110mm brake available separately Two position climbing aid has an elastomer coating to reduce that annoying "clack clack" on the way up Two sizes available, based on boot sole length.
+Marker entered the AT binding world with the heavyweight contender Duke; with the Tour FT10 they are in the ring with the lightweight category.
+All the downhill performance one would expect from Marker, but coming in with less weight and height than a Fritschi Freeride Pro. -- The new toe and heel sit atop a smooth-flexing frame design which features a new, glove friendly release lever that puts the binding in touring mode. -- The new toe features a height-adjustable gliding AFD designed specifically for AT boot soles, while also compatible with alpine boots. -- A weight-saving 'hollow' axle forms the pivot point in the heel.
+Its design is light weight, compact, and easy to step into, while the spring focuses energy directly toward the heel of the boot for optimum skiing performance. -- Stand height for both models is 34mm. -- Touring mode positions the bindings 40mm back of the ski mode for a more balanced stepping motion and makes kick turning on steep slopes easier -- Comes with 90mm brake.
+Brake can be removed easily for lighter weight-- 110mm available separately-- brake Two position climbing aid has an elastomer coating to reduce that annoying click'clack on the way up -- Two sizes available, based on boot sole length.
 Small fits 265-325mm; Large fits 305-370mm

 Whether you enjoy the skin out as much as the ski down or just live to feel the burn, wait until you get your gloves on a pair of the Marker Tour F10 AT Binding.
 This AT binder features steadfast reliability and a wide footprint at a fraction of the weight of similar Marker bindings.
 An integrated 7- and 13-degree titanium climbing aid ramps you up to help gain elevation without the fatigue, and the wide footprint brings with it stability and responsiveness you'll feel from the freshies in the trees to the open bowls over the ridge.